core-wg/oscore/draft-ietf-core-object-security.md

 If the verification fails, the client SHALL stop processing the response.
 The client MAY ignore the Observe option value.

 The Observe option in the CoAP request may be legitimately removed by a proxy.
 If the Observe option is removed from a CoAP request by a proxy, then the server can still verify the request (as a non-Observe request), and produce a non-Observe response.
 If the OSCORE client receives a response to an Observe request without an outer Observe value, then it MUST verify the response as a non-Observe response.
-If the OSCORE client reveives a response to a non-Observe request with an observe response the processing is covered {{processing}}.
+If the OSCORE client reveives a response to a non-Observe request with an outer Observe value, the processing is covered in {{processing}}.

 #### Object-Security